Morning, Thursday, 2nd April 2020

 - Reception Baseline Assessment: facts v myths;

-- Preparing for the statutory introduction of baseline assessment and its likely impact - the design of the test, use of data, and the impact on pupils and teachers;
+- The statutory introduction of baseline assessment and its likely impact - the design of the test, use of data, and the impact on pupils and teachers;

 - Primary assessment beyond reception - measuring school progress, the use of formative assessment, and the implementation of multiplication checks; and

-- Assessing the needs of learners below the standard of the national curriculum tests - progress since the Rochford Review.
+- Assessing the needs of learners below the standard of the national curriculum tests - progress since the Rochford Review and implementation of the new Engagement Model.